Gerjo/libyaxl/README.md

 YAXL
 ====

 Yet another YAXL library.
 YAXL is a cross platform library for TCP-sockets and file system IO.
-It should work on posix systems as wel as modern windows computers.
+It should work on POSIX systems as wel as modern Windows computers.